bocoup/web-platform-contribution-guide/src/skills.rst

     Note: The ``href`` attribute on ``a`` and ``area`` elements is not required; when those elements do not have ``href`` attributes they do not create hyperlinks.

-In this example we are explaining that an ``href`` attribute is not necessary in order to have a valid anchor tag.
+In this example we are explaining that an ``href`` attribute is not necessary to have a valid anchor tag.

-Notes are non-normative; they should not contain any requirements.
+Notes are non-normative; they cannot not contain any requirements.
-It should be possible to remove all notes from a specification without changing the meaning of the specification.
+It ought to be possible to remove all notes from a specification without changing the meaning of the specification.

 Warning
 '''''''